 The customer reference and the customer advocate walk into a cafe.
 They begin speaking while ordering a coffee and find a commonality – they both use your product(s).
-They continue their conversation, speaking about the benefits and perhaps drawbacks of the solution but most certainly they are speaking about your company’s engagement with them.
+They continue their conversation, talking about the benefits and perhaps drawbacks of the solution, but most certainly, they are speaking about your company’s engagement with them.

 Are these two types of customers the same?
-Let’s take a look at the typical scenario:
+Let’s look at a typical scenario:

-- 1-off requests to help out a sales opportunity or marketing initiative
+- One-off requests to help out a sales opportunity or marketing initiative

 - Reactive response to someone else’s need